georgemuriithi/shale-gas-wells/README.md

 - `LGBMRegressor`
 - `VotingRegressor`

-`LGBMRegressor` turned out as the best performing.
+`LGBMRegressor` turns out as the best performing.